 (2) A service plan for each resident shall be developed in a manner that enhances the principles of dignity, privacy, resident choice, resident capabilities, individuality, and independence without compromising the health or reasonable safety of other residents.

-(3) The resident, and if applicable, one or more of resident’s representatives, shall participate in the development of the initial service plan and any subsequent service plans.
+(3) The resident shall participate in the development of the initial service plan and any subsequent service plans.

-(4) With the resident’s consent, family member, or other individuals may be invited to participate.
+(4) At the resident’s request, a resident representative, family member, or another individual shall be invited to participate in all service plan meetings.

+(5) When the resident lacks the capacity to make participate, the resident representative, as applicable to their authority, shall participate in all service plan meetings.

 B. Assessment of Condition.

-(1) The resident's service plan shall be based on [assessments] a full assessment of the resident's health, function, and psychosocial status using the Resident Assessment Tool and nursing assessment.
+(1) The resident's service plan shall be based on an assessment of the resident’s health, function, behavioral, and psychosocial status using the Resident Assessment Tool and the nursing assessment.

 (2) A full assessment of the resident shall be completed: